About Decisions

 To add a variable, type ${

-with the open and close brackets and selecting the Create new variable: Variable name
+and choose Create new variable: Variable name

 Action Type | Purpose |